Gl1tchStudios/glitch-securityCameras/README.md

         interactiveProps = {
             {
                 -- Example using a specific export
-                id = "vault_panel",                                 -- Unique ID for the prop
+                propUniqueId = "vault_panel",                      -- Unique ID for the prop
                 position = vector3(918.593, 52.019, 110.709),       -- Prop position
                 hash = 1878378076,                                  -- Hash of the prop model
                 interactionText = "Bypass Vault Security",          -- Text displayed when interacting with the prop